Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks: Discussion

-In conclusion, we have for the first time successfully implemented QKD with composable security against coherent attacks in a one-sided measurement-device independent manner.
-Along with the exploitation of strong Einstein-Podolsky-Rosen entanglement and a new highly efficient error reconciliation algorithm, the innovation of fast controlled random switching between the two measured quadrature angles made the implementation possible.
-Although attacks on the source of the quantum states are not covered by the security proof \cite{Furrer2012}, these side-channel attacks can be avoided to arbitrarily low probabilities by adding optical isolators.
+In conclusion, we have successfully implemented continuous-variable QKD with composable and 1sDI security against coherent attacks.
+Along with the exploitation of strong Einstein-Podolsky-Rosen entanglement and a new highly efficient error reconciliation algorithm, the innovation of fast controlled random switching between the two measured quadrature angles with low phase noise made the implementation possible.
 While in our setup Alice and Bob were located on the same optical table, they could in principle be separated and connected by a standard telecommunication fiber (see Methods).
-Estimations show that our implementation is limited to about $4.8$\,km.
-Longer distances will be possible by using optical fibres with less loss, or by using reverse reconciliation~\cite{Furrer2014}.

-\paragraph{\textbf{Acknowledgements}} This research was supported by the Deutsche Forschungsgemeinschaft (projects SCH 77/5-1 and WE 1240/20-1), the Centre for Quantum Engineering and Space-Time Research (QUEST) and the Vienna Science and Technology Fund (WWTF) (project ICT10-067).
-TG and VH thank the IMPRS on Gravitational Wave Astronomy for support.
-FF acknowledges support from Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 24-02793.
-CP would like to thank Gottfried Lechner for very helpful conversations.
-RFW acknowledges support from the European network SIQS.